kcoffeydpt/physExLab/README.md

 Data on aerobic capacity measures from classic (and existing) published paperand publically available data by Astrand et al in 1954

 This includes data on the cardiovascular components of the Fick equation for VO2; as well as indirect calorimetry measures of VO2 during an incremental exercise test to max in a sample of 23 healthy college age subjects

+Includes a README.md file has the variables and some ideas as well as some possible questions

 ## NHLcombineData